 We’ve come a long way since that first metered taxi cab was built by Gottlieb Daimler in 1897.
 Over the years, the industry has evolved.
-In the 1940’s cabs were equipped with two-way radios to be able to receive dispatches without needing a call box.
-By the mid 2000’s, most cabs had been outfitted with credit card readers.
+In the 1940’s cabs, are equipped with two-way radios to receive dispatches without needing a call box.
+By the mid 2000’s, most cabs are outfitted with credit card readers.

 And then Uber came along in 2009 and put the pedal to the metal.
-Small changes in the taxi industry were outshined by huge innovations in just a few quick years.
+Small changes in the taxi industry are out-shined by huge innovations in just a few quick years.
 With the Uber application, you can request a ride, verify the identity of your driver and pay without having to speak with anyone.
 And now you can Uber somewhere with no one driving!

 That’s right, you can get a ride from a self-driving Uber car.

 Companies like BMW, GE and Ford have declared that their autonomous cars will be ready for the public by the early 2020’s, but Uber recently announced that they will be running autonomous cars sooner than that.
 In fact, they’ve already started picking up riders in autonomous cars.
-Select customers are being offered free rides if they become a test subject in one of the self-driving Ubers.
+Select customers are offered free rides to be a test subject in one of the self-driving Ubers.

 Where can I ride in an autonomous Uber?

 Uber has begun testing in Pittsburgh, which they picked carefully.
-In 2015, Uber decided to build a headquarters in Pittsburgh because they saw Carnegie Mellon as a hub for engineering talent.
+In 2015, Uber decided to build a headquarters in Pittsburgh.
+The company saw Carnegie Mellon as a hub for engineering talent.
 The new headquarters was intended to employ 200 people, which quickly grew to 500 and is now projected to continue to rise to 1,000.

 Pittsburgh is also highly receptive to becoming the testing ground.
 Some states have laws in place banning driverless cars, but Pennsylvania has no such laws.
 On top of no regulation, Uber also has government buy-in.
 The mayor of Pittsburgh sees Uber as the next step for brushing off their “Rust Belt” persona and transforming the city into a technology center.
 By giving Uber the freedom to publicly test, Pittsburgh is positioning itself as a leader in innovation.
 As Mayor Bill Peduto said in a recent New York Times article, “You can either put up red tape or roll out the red carpet.
 If you want to be a 21st-century laboratory for technology, you put out the carpet.”